By: Meg Irish

 While every athlete varies in terms of athletic performance, the 10 percent rule is a good place to start, which involves a gradual increase in activity by only 10 percent each week.
 Some individuals are prone to getting overuse injuries due to anatomical factors such as flat feet, custom orthotic shoe inserts prescribed by a foot and ankle surgeon is one preventative measure to avoid foot and ankle related injuries.

-Sara Zelinskas, DPM, is a board certified foot and ankle specialist at TPMG Foot and Ankle, with offices in Chesapeake and Virginia Beach.
+Sara Zelinskas, DPM, ABFAS, is a board certified foot and ankle specialist at TPMG Foot and Ankle in Virginia Beach.
 In addition to her training in foot and ankle surgery, Dr. Zelinskas has specialized training in sports medicine and dermatopathology, a subspecialty disciple of dermatology focused specifically on skin disorders of the foot and ankle resulting from skin diseases, cancer, athletes foot, and eczema.
 Dr. Zelinskas focuses on the needs of each individual patient to help them achieve their individual training goals, whether as a weekend warrior or budding marathon runner.
 Her goal is to keep her patients active by providing guidance on appropriate training and injury prevention, and through surgical intervention, when necessary.

 Foot and Ankle Care at TPMG